-- application of best in class corporate governance practices; - appropriate number of Board members in order to allow meaningful individual participation; - majority of independent directors, pursuant to criteria adopted by the Board of Directors; - diversity of expertise; - international experience and diversity of nationalities; - high proportion of female Board members.
+- application of best in class corporate governance practices; - appropriate number of Board members in order to allow meaningful individual participation; - majority of independent directors, pursuant to criteria adopted by the Board of Directors; - · diversity of expertise; - international experience and diversity of nationalities; - high proportion of female Board members.

-As of December 31, 2016, the membership of the Board of Directors was as follows:
+As of December 31, 2017, the membership of the Board of Directors was as follows:

-75% are independent directors (83.3% as at December 31, 2015) and 81.8% excluding the employee director.
-The Audit Committee is fully composed of independent directors and the Risk Committee is composed of 83.3% of independent directors and 66.7% (80% excluding the employee director) of independent directors for the Compensation and Nomination Committee;
+66.7% are independent directors (75% as at December 31, 2016) and 72.7% excluding the employee director.
+The Audit Committee is fully composed of independent directors and the Risk Committee is composed of 66.7% of independent directors and the Compensation and Nomination Committee of 57.1% of independent directors (66.7% excluding the employee director);

-- 58.3% are directors with past experience in the insurance or reinsurance industry, which is the same as at December 31, 2015.
-The other directors work in the financial sector, banking, legal advisory services and other services; - 33.3% are non-French directors (41.6% as at December 31, 2015) with directors who are American, Belgian, British and Swiss; - 41.6% are women (33.3% as at December 31, 2015).
+- 58.3% are directors with past experience in the insurance or reinsurance industry, which is the same as at December 31, 2016.
+The other directors work in the financial sector, banking, legal advisory services and other services; - 33.3% are non-French directors (33.3% as at December 31, 2016) with directors who are American, Belgian, British and Swiss; - 41.7% are women (41.7% as at December 31, 2016).
 The composition of the Board of Directors is therefore compliant with the applicable law.